squeeze — Remove singleton dimensions while preserving MATLAB-compatible vector orientation semantics.

 - GPU arrays stay resident on the device where possible; the runtime only gathers when it cannot infer the shape.

-How RunMat runs squeeze on the GPU
+Does RunMat run squeeze on the GPU?

 When a GPU provider is active, RunMat calls the provider's reshape hook to update tensor metadata without copying data.
 Providers that do not override reshape fall back to the in-process behaviour, simply updating the handle shape locally.
 If a handle advertises no shape, RunMat downloads metadata once to infer dimensions before applying squeeze.